kuzudb/kuzu-blog/src/content/post/2025-03-14-unstructured-data-to-graph-baml-kuzu.md

 conn.execute("""CREATE REL TABLE IF NOT EXISTS IS_TREATED_BY (FROM Condition TO DrugGeneric)""");
 ```

-Because our primary key in this case is the `name` field, and there are multiple occurrences
+Because our primary key in this case is the `name` field, and there are multiple drugs
-of a condition for a particular class of drugs, we will need to use a `MERGE` operation rather than
+that treat the same condition, we will need to use a `MERGE` operation rather than
 the normally used `COPY FROM` operation.
-The good news is, merging data is incredibly simple
+The good news is, merging data is incredibly simple and _fast_
 when working with DataFrames!
 Here's a sample Cypher query that shows how to bulk-merge the
 relationsip data between the `Condition` and `DrugGeneric` nodes.